Joining the 100,000 Genomes Project research community

 Individuals can apply to become part of our research community – the Genomics England Clinical Interpretation Partnership (GeCIP).

 GeCIP is organised into ‘domains’.
 These domains are groups of researchers, NHS clinical disease experts, NHS healthcare professionals and trainees.
 The domains align to the different diseases included in the 100,000 Genomes Project.
-There are also cross-cutting domains that carry out research across the whole of the project such as Health Economics, Population Genomics.
+There are also cross-cutting domains that carry out research across the whole of the project such as health economics, population genomics and machine learning.
 See the full list.

-The aim is to carry out research and improve the understanding and practice of clinical genomics.
+The aim of GeCIP is to carry out research and improve the understanding and practice of clinical genomics.

 Proposing a new GeCIP domain

 Become a member of an existing GeCIP domain

-Please read the information below carefully, and then use this form to apply to become a member of an existing domain.
+Please read the information below carefully, then use this form to apply to join an existing GeCIP domain: